SachinGanesh/screenshot/README.md

     path:path //set path where screenshot will be saved );
 ```

+## Saving images to Gallery
+If you want to save captured image to Gallery, Please use https://github.com/hui-z/image_gallery_saver
+Example app uses the same to save screenshots to gallery.

 ## Note:
 Captured image may look pixelated.
 You can overcome this issue by setting value for **pixelRatio**